-The graph above compares the return of SPKX with the Index returns for the period from August 16, 2022, to September 30, 2022.
+The graph above compares the return of SPKX with the Index returns for the three months ended June 30, 2023.
 The difference in the NAV price and the Index value often results in the appearance of a NAV premium or discount to the Index.
 Differences in the Index and the SPKX net asset value per share are due to such factors as the following, among others:

-- Index assumes no management fees, while the Fund pays 0.65% of average net assets on an annualized basis to the Sponsor as a management fee; - Index assumes rolls are happening at the settlement price of the day, while Fund buys at a transaction price that might or might not be equal to the settlement price; and - Pricing errors by the designated contract market for SPIKES futures contracts that affected Fund pricing on certain days.
+- Index assumes no management fees, while the Fund pays 0.65% of average net assets on an annualized basis to the Sponsor as a management fee; and - Index assumes rolls are happening at the settlement price of the day, while Fund buys at a transaction price that might or might not be equal to the settlement price.